aNewPseudonym/aNewPseudonym.github.io/_posts/2019-10-28-onMortalEngines.markdown

 ---
 layout: post
-title: "On 'Mortal Engines'"
+title: "On Mortal Engines."
-subtitle: Meandering Thoughts
+subtitle: Meandering thoughts on a disappointing movie.
 date:   2019-10-28 11:00:00 -0500
-categories: film review
+categories: film
 ---

 Eh.
 This was about as bad as I expected, but in some different ways than I would have thought.